-There’s a key development in Phil Morrison’s forlorn 2005 dramedy Junebug that’s so subtle it could go unnoticed.
+here’s a key development in Phil Morrison’s forlorn 2005 dramedy, Junebug, that is so subtle it could almost go unnoticed.
 It comes during a parish get-together, where George (Alessandro Nivola, having been away for several years) is reunited with the throng of his Bible Belt hometown in North Carolina.
-During the festivities, George is summoned by the local pastor to lead a hymn for the congregation; a roomful of old friends and neighbours, his parents, siblings — and Madeline (Embeth Davidtz), his brand-new wife.
+During the festivities, George is summoned by the local pastor to lead a hymn for the congregation: a roomful of old friends and neighbours, his parents, siblings—and Madeline (Embeth Davidtz), his brand-new wife.

-As George opens his mouth to sing . . . nervously, then with newfound gusto . . . the camera switches between faces in the crowd: his tearful mother, overjoyed sister, proud father.
+As George opens his mouth to sing (nervously to begin with, then with newfound gusto) the camera switches tenderly between faces in the crowd: his tearful mother, overjoyed sister, proud father.
 And then we come to Madeline, a presumed non-believer, clearly taken aback by this sudden outpouring of spirituality.

 I don’t know him.